gitmft/mft-upload/README.md

 Implemented
 * SOAP inline XML or Binary base64 encoded data
-* Upload to SOAP service using SOAP attachments (Swa)
+* Upload to SOAP service using SOAP attachments (SwA)
 * HTTP Formdata for upload to arbitray web apps
+* Chaining of requests for upload and notify SOAP service use cases
+* Custom payload templates using templatedir property

 Future use cases include the following:
 * Upload to HTTP servers using MTOM attachments